The DHT: A Shared, Distributed Graph Database

 After this first check, the authorities runs the data through the proper system and app-level validation rules, then sign the result and return it to the author as a validation receipt.
 If the result shows that validation failed, it’s called a warrant.
 They can use that warrant to justify taking action against the rule-breaker, such as refusing to communicate with them and deleting all their data, and they can also present that warrant to others as a warning and an explanation of why they’re not holding the data.
 This is what creates Holochain’s immune system.

 Using cryptographically random data (public keys and hashes) as addresses has a couple benefits.
 First, validator selection is impartial, resistant to collusion, and enforced by all honest participants.
 Second, the data load is also spread fairly evenly around the DHT.

 The important thing is that the DHT remembers what you’ve published, so it’s very hard to break the rules without getting caught.

 - Source chain entries can be private (kept on the user’s device) or public (shared with the group).
-Source chain headers are always public.
+Source chain actions are always public.
 Participants share these with their peers in a distributed database called the DHT.

 - A piece of data in a DHT is retrieved by its unique address, which is based on the data’s hash.

 - Each participant takes responsibility to be an authority for validating and storing a small portion of the public data in the DHT, informing their peers of the range of addresses they’re taking responsibility for.

 - Peers in Holochain’s DHT is a validating DHT that remembers the validation result of existing entries.
 This speeds things up for everyone and allows the detection of bad actors.